huggingface/blog/assisted-generation-support-gaudi.md

 ## Conclusion

 Accelerating text generation with Gaudi with assisted generation is now supported and easy to use.
-The method is compatible with other optimizations (e.g. static shapes, bucketing) and can be used to improve performance on Intel Gaudi processors.
+This can be used to improve performance on Intel Gaudi processors.
 The method is based on Speculative Sampling, which has been shown to be effective in improving performance on large transformer-based models.

 # References